PaulBowden673/team-3-spookathon/README.md

 4. As a user of this web site, I would like to see creativity on the site.

-5. As a user of this web site, ...
+5. As a user of this web site, I want to be scared.

 ##### Owner goals